menu close open event RSVP required ticketed event

 I have an injured/sick/orphaned animal found outside of Milwaukee County.
 Where can I take it?

-No, and this is a bad idea for several reasons.
+It is also a bad idea for several other reasons.
 While cute and relatively easy to handle when they are young, they nearly always become unmanageable, and may even bite or otherwise injure their handlers when they get older.
-Furthermore, once habituated to humans by excessive handling and association of humans with food or other comforts, if released these young wild animals are often unable to adapt to life in the wild, and this habituation is not always reversible.
+Furthermore, once habituated to humans by excessive handling and association of humans with food and other comforts, if released these young wild animals are often unable to adapt to life in the wild, and this habituation is not always reversible.
+Adult wild animals are typically fearful of humans and are used to roaming free, and would be very stressed if people attempted to keep them as pets.

 What do you do with animals that cannot be released?